mttschltz/kittythinks/content/food-security-part-iii.md

 _¹Agroforestry involves such processes as planting trees between crops as windbreakers, having livestock graze in tree-shaded environments, and planting crops directly in forest grounds.
 Agroforestry leads to less soil erosion, climate change weakening (as trees capture carbon) and more economic diversification for farmers._

 ²_Jayasinghe, U. (2025, November 18).
 Four years after Sri Lanka’s failed organic push, rice farmers struggle to rebuild.
 Reuters. https://www.reuters.com/world/asia-pacific/four-years-after-sri-lankas-failed-organic-push-rice-farmers-struggle-rebuild-2025-11-18/_

+Some scholars also consider that it isn't merely, or even primarily, the job of science _or_ societal change that should lead in the food security debate, but rather politics.

+In his 1982 article _The Food Problem: Theory and Policy,_ philosopher and welfare economist Amartya Sen posits the following: Malthusian ideas that as long as there is enough food, there isn't a food crisis are wrong.

+> _Major famines have taken place without any significant reduction in the ratio of food to population, and indeed some famines have occurred during years of peak food availability._

+Sen gives an example: the 1943 Bengal famine that killed some million people.
+Here, he says, the government in power at the time looked at the available food and concluded that there was no reason to worry.
+And yet,